antmicro/kenning-pipeline-manager/docs/source/external-app-communication.md

 Message of `type` `ERROR` (1) is used to indicate a failure and optionally includes an answer to a previous request.
 Its `content` may vary depending on the answered request.

+#### WARNING

+Message of `type` `WARNING` (8) is used to indicate a success but also alerts of a condition that might cause a problem in the future.
+It optionally includes an answer to a previous request.
+Its `content` may vary depending on the answered request.

 ### Request messages - sent by {{project}}

 #### VALIDATE